Yakov Ganetsky: Lenin's agent

-In July 1917, after an abortive Bolshevik-led attempt to overthrow Russia's provisional government, Lenin was accused by government supporters of being a paid German agent.
+In July 1917, after an abortive attempt to overthrow Russia's provisional government, Lenin was accused by government supporters of being a paid German agent.
 It was alleged that the German general staff was funneling money to the Bolsheviks, with Hanecki as the go-between.
 The head of the Provisional Government, Alexander Kerensky claimed in his memoirs that the government had proof that Hanecki intended to enter Russia in July, carrying incriminating material, and would have had him arrested, but he was alerted in time.
 At the time, Lenin denied that Hanecki was a Bolshevik, or that the Bolsheviks had ever received money from him.
 This was untrue.
-He subsidised both Lenin, and his old Polish comrades who were now working with the Bolsheviks, but the evidence is that the money he gave them came from his profitable smuggling operations, rather than directly from the German government - though there is a question over whether he could have established himself in business without the indirect help of the German government.
+He subsidised both Lenin, and his old Polish comrades who were now working with the Bolsheviks, but the evidence is that the money he gave them came from his profitable smuggling operations, rather than directly from the German government – though there is a question over whether he could have established himself in business without the indirect help of the German government.

-In the summer of 1917, the Central Committee of the RSDLP (b) examined the personal case of Ganetsky and Mieczysław Kozłowski, and he was accused of speculation and smuggling, Ganetsky, in his testimony about this company, reported: It was business, I turned to him and offered my services.
+In the summer of 1917, the Central Committee of the RSDLP (b) examined the personal case of Ganetsky and Mieczysław Kozłowski, and he was accused of speculation and smuggling, Ganetsky, in his testimony about this company, reported: "It was business, I turned to him and offered my services.
 Parvus first offered me money for my personal equipment in commerce.
 But, having no experience, I did not want to personally do business with other people's money.
-A little later, a joint-stock company was organized, and I was the manager".
+A little later, a joint-stock company was organized, and I was the manager."